Kyriosity/read-write/readme+/dev/code/readme+/code-quality.md

 # Foreword - Code quality

 Code quality is the **cement** of software.
 It's imperceptible for spectators and doesn't matter much for booths, but ought to be of superior grade for sky-scraping, heavy-duty, or complex constructions.
+Poor quality, inter alia, leads to security cracks.

 ## High-quality code